What are blisters?

 - Use moisture-wicking socks.
 These types of socks help your feet stay dry by drawing away sweat and moisture, as moist skin is more prone to developing blisters.
 Therefore, wearing this type of sock can reduce the risk of blisters.

 - Apply lubricants or powders.
 To reduce friction, you can apply a thin layer of lubricant, such as petroleum jelly or special anti-blister products, to areas prone to blisters.
 Alternatively, using talcum powder or anti-friction powders can help keep your skin dry and prevent excess moisture.

 - Use a blister plaster.
 On the spot where you are more likely to get a blister, for example on your heels, you can stick a blister plaster preventively.
 This will provide cushioning when friction occurs.

-Treat your blister well if you have one.
-The blister can burst if the pressure or friction is not relieved with a good blister plaster.
-You will have an open wound that can easily become infected.
-Blister plasters reduce pressure and pain and can prevent infection.
-Our Blisters Plasters are available in Small, Medium and Finger & Toe.
-The right plaster for every blister.
+Have you developed a blister despite preventive measures?
+Then it is important to treat it well to reduce the risk of infection.
+A blister may burst if pressure or friction is not relieved.
+You then have an open wound that can easily become infected.
+Blistering plasters reduce pressure and pain and can prevent infection.
+Our Care Plus® Blister Plasters come in a Duo Pack and Ultimate variant.